-Every Chinese province has compiled a program outlining not only what land will be used for -- such as construction or cropping -- but also how much cultivated land will be resumed for other purposes each year.
+Every Chinese province has compiled a programme outlining not only what land will be used for - such as construction or cropping - but also how much cultivated land will be resumed for other purposes each year.

-But the ministry admits the land use programs have been ignored to varying degrees.
+But the ministry admits the land use programmes have been ignored to varying degrees.

 It therefore plans to do more to stop the loss of farmland, said Lu Xinshe, vice-minister of land and resources.